tonioloewald/xinjs-ui/README.md

 ### scriptTag & styleSheet

-If you need to load an old schoole javascript library via cdn (both mapboxgl and bodymovin are fine examples) then use these two functions.
+If you need to load an old school javascript library via cdn (both mapboxgl and bodymovin are fine examples) then use these two functions.
 They return promises that resolve when the module in question has loaded.